-Split Tunnels · Cloudflare for Teams documentation

 Split Tunnels

-Split Tunnels mode can be configured to exclude IP addresses or domains from going through WARP.
-This is commonly used for private routing, including those defined in RFC 1918.
-You can find a list of excluded IP addresses under Settings > Network > Split Tunnels.
+Split Tunnels mode can be configured to exclude or include IP addresses or domains from going through WARP.
+This feature is commonly used to run WARP alongside a VPN (in Exclude mode) or to provide access to a specific Tunnel (in Include mode).

-You can add or remove items from the Split Tunnels list at any time.
+You can add or remove items from the Split Tunnels list at any time, but note that changes made to your Split Tunnel configuration are immediately propagated to clients.
+Because this setting controls what Gateway has visibility on at the network level, please review and test all changes immediately after making every change.

+Also, changing between Include and Exclude modes will immediately delete your existing Split Tunnel configuration.
+Please make a copy of any IP addresses or domains in your existing configuration, as they will be reverted to the default upon switching modes.

+Under Split Tunnels, select the mode you want to choose.

+- (default) Exclude IPs and domains.
+All traffic will be sent to Cloudflare Gateway except for the IPs and domains you specify.

+- Include IPs and Domains.
+Only traffic destined to the IP address or domains you specify will be sent to Cloudflare Gateway.

-Under Split Tunnels, click Manage.
+If you want to add or remove items from your Split Tunnels configuration, click Manage.

-On this page, you will find a list of the networks Cloudflare for Teams excludes.
-You can customize this list to add or remove any items from it.
+On this page, you will find a list of the IPs and domains Cloudflare Zero Trust excludes or includes, depending on the mode you have selected.
+Add or remove any desired items and click Save.

 Add an IP address

-On the Split Tunnels page, choose IP Address from the list of selectors and enter the IP address or CIDR you want to exclude.
+On the Split Tunnels page, choose IP Address from the list of selectors and enter the IP address or CIDR you want to exclude or include.
 Next, add an optional description in the relevant field.
 Then, click Save destination.

 The IP address will appear in the list of Split Tunnel entries.